Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Correlating multistability and learning

 \subsection{Variability amongst attractors}

-One way to measure the multistability of a system is to count the number of different attractors that can be reached starting from different initial states.
+One way to quantify the multistability in $\u$ of a system for a set of states $\X$ is to count the number of different attractors that can be reached starting from those states.
 Our measure is named Variability Amongst Attractors (\vaa).
 The \vaa{} of a system $f$ for a set of initial states $\X$ and an input $\u$ is defined as

 where $\delta(x)$ is the Kronecker delta function that returns \num{1} when condition $x$ is met, and \num{0} otherwise.
-It is assumed that the system $f$ is such that limits exist.
+It can be noted that this definition does not exclude limit cycles and considers states that are on the same limit cycle but far from each others as different attractors.
+This is a limitation that we discuss in our conclusion.
+In the following, we make the hypothesis that such limit cycles are not encountered in practice.

 The denominator of \autoref{eq:theoretical_vaa} gives the number of states in $\X$ that converge towards the same attractor as $\x_i$.
 The sum of this fraction over all states that converge towards a given attractor is thus equal to one, such that the sum of this fraction over all states gives the number of different attractors. $\vaa(f, \X, \u)$ is thus equal to the number of different attractors in $\u$ reached from the initial states contained in $\X$ divided by the number of initial states $\abs{\X}$.
 Its maximal value is thus \num{1}, when all reached attractors are different, and its minimal value is $\frac{1}{\abs{\X}}$, when all the states have converged towards the same attractor (\ie, the system is monostable).